ITPNYU/clock-club/works.md

 [The Present](https://www.kickstarter.com/projects/scottthrift/the-present) is a one year clock.
 The kickstarter mentions a circuit to slow the second tick down; this [Design Boom article](http://www.designboom.com/technology/worlds-first-year-long-clock-thepresent-by-m-ss-ng-p-eces/) mentions custom German mechanisms but those also seem to show the customization of a different MCU.

+[3D Printed Digital Sundial](https://www.etsy.com/listing/704784323/3d-printed-digital-sundial) - Tells the time in shadow numerals as the light moves across it during the day.

+[Tranquility Clock](https://wooden-gear-clocks.com/tranquilityclock/) - A wooden clock kit with a grasshopper escapement.

 ## Watches

 [Time Traveller](http://mrjoneswatches.com/time-traveller/) by Mr. Jones Watches (Crispin Jones).
 The one moving hand has a tall building for every time zone, so it tells time in all time zones simultaneously.
 A dot tells the seconds.